ttkorhonen/e3pages/docs/design/3_wrappers.md

 └── tools
 ```

 In the above output, `${MODULE}` is the name of the EPICS module(/application/library).
 For community modules that are version controlled with git, this would be a *git submodule*.
-For ESS-specific modules, it can be a embedded file tree (i.e. both the wrapper and the wrapped module are controlled in the same repository).
+For ESS-specific modules, it can be a embedded file tree (i.e., both the wrapper and the wrapped module are controlled in the same repository).

-It should be noted that non-used directories in the above structure should be removed; e.g. if there are no patch-files, `patch/*` should be deleted.
+It should be noted that non-used directories in the above structure should be removed; e.g., if there are no patch-files, `patch/*` should be deleted.

 :::{tip}
 Embedded file-trees are recommended for ESS-developed modules that the community would have no use of.